 A tubo-ovarian abscess is a pocket of pus that forms during an infection of a fallopian tube and ovary.
 This abscess is often caused by pelvic inflammatory disease (PID).

 A tubo-ovarian abscess is usually diagnosed with a physical examination and pelvic ultrasound.
 Some abscesses are found by using surgery (laparoscopy or laparotomy) to look inside the belly.

-These abscesses are usually treated with antibiotics.
-Very large abscesses or abscesses that do not go away after antibiotic treatment may have to be drained.
+A tubo-ovarian abscess is usually treated with antibiotics.
+Very large abscesses or ones that don't go away after antibiotic treatment may have to be drained.
 Draining may be done by using a large needle.
 The needle is guided by ultrasound or by cutting into the abscess during laparoscopy or laparotomy.
-Sometimes the infected tube and ovary also have to be removed surgically.
+Sometimes the infected tube and ovary also have to be removed with surgery.

 Medical Review:Sarah Marshall MD - Family Medicine & Martin J. Gabica MD - Family Medicine & Kathleen Romito MD - Family Medicine & Kevin C. Kiley MD - Obstetrics and Gynecology

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.